secretstartups/handbook/content/handbook/security/guides/yubikey/purchasing/_index.md

 A near field communication ("NFC") key looks like a USB thumb drive and has the ability to wirelessly act as an authenticator on mobile devices by holding the key up to the phone (for iPhone it is near the top by the camera) without needing to have a key plugged in.

 This simply provides versatility.
-Since the authenticator is registered on the server side, you can use it by plugging it into your laptop, into the USB-C port of your iPad or tablet, or using NFC wireless technology on an iPhone with a lightning port (that doesn’t have USB-C).
+Since the authenticator is registered on the server side, you can use it by plugging it into your laptop, into the USB-C port of your iPad or tablet, or using NFC wireless technology on an iPhone with a lightning port (that doesn't have USB-C).

 **We expect to continue using FaceID and will not enforce YubiKey on phones since we have a limited number of allowed mobile applications that do not include any applications with sensitive access or data.
 In other words, using a YubiKey for phone application 2FA is optional and is a personal preference.**